 The purpose of the “export control compliance programs,” which stipulates export control procedure and framework, is to promote the provision of training on export control, classification of goods and technology for determination of the necessity of export licenses, strict screening of transactions, and the like.

-NuFlare Technology appoints our president as the Chief Export Control Officer and has the Export Control Department manage the overall implementation of the export control program.
-The head of the Export Control Department acts as an Export Control Officer and works in coordination with the Internal Audit Department and the SR Committee (an organization that consists of export control personnel from each sector) to monitor and supervise export controls and promote sharing of export-control-related information.
+The President of NuFlare Technology assumes the role of Chief Export Control Officer and appoints a director as the Export Control Representative (who is granted final authority to decide on export transactions).
+The Export Control Department manages the overall implementation of the export control program.
+The Export Control Representative works in coordination with the Internal Audit Department and the Export Control Committee (an organization that consists of export control personnel from each sector) to monitor and supervise export controls and promote sharing of export-control-related information.

 The purpose of product classification is to determine whether or not an export license from the Minister for Economy, Trade and Industry would be required for products to be exported.
 At NuFlare Technology, product classification is conducted in individual departments by qualified engineers who are familiar with product specifications and performance.
 Each classification result is reviewed and approved by a “Product Classification Administrator.”
 Furthermore, the Export Control Officer in charge reviews classification results in light of all applicable laws and regulations.
 This ensures that all classification results are legally consistent and legitimate.